sooox-cc/youtube-subtitle-generator/README.md

 # YouTube Subtitle Generator

 A web application that generates and translates subtitles for YouTube videos.
-It can automatically translate subtitles from any language (including Korean) to English, and provides a synchronized viewing experience with the original video.
+It can automatically translate subtitles from any language to English, and provides a synchronized viewing experience with the original video.

 ## Features